trbouma/safebox-acorn/website/digital-go-bag.md

 requiring a central internet connection.
 A participant that later regains upstream access can help carry authorized protocol traffic outward and bring new state back to the local community.

+This mode can also carry the provisional ecash transfers described in the **Community mesh payment system** above.
+Each Acorn remains its own wallet and authority; the mesh transports encrypted transfer messages rather than pooling community funds or placing a shared custodian in the middle.
+A local relay in each appliance can make the wallet and pending transfers available to its authorized user even while public relays are unreachable.

+When mint connectivity returns, received proofs can be checked and refreshed, confirmed wallet state can be published to the appropriate relays, and delayed transaction history can be reconciled.
+Until that happens, the interface must distinguish locally received value from mint-confirmed spendable balance.

 The product-level mode should not prescribe one networking implementation.
 Direct Wi-Fi, a local peer network, store-and-forward exchange, or future radio